ctlj13/practice-projects-in-dr-racket/README.md

 To run these programs, you need to install Dr. Racket from here: https://racket-lang.org/download/

-Here are some videos that show how some of these programs behave:
+<b>Here are some videos that show how some of these programs behave:</b>

 Space Invaders: https://youtu.be/1_8aiEaR3qE